AnanthSankaralingam/chromie/README.md

 ---

 ## P0
-1. Add read file tool to coder.
-2. Add plan mode to followup conditionally.
-Dynamically classify difficult requests with existing file analysis flow.
-3. Bring all tooling to follow up.
+1. Template matching UI doesn't have any loading anymore with model thoughts or anything of that nature.
+2. Add notification for when gen is done

 ---
 ## Bugs
-1. Template matching UI doesn't have any loading anymore with model thoughts or anything of that nature.
+1.

 ---